 Yet when this occurs in a large interconnected group, purposeful meta-system behavior or "swarm intelligence" emerges:

-Similarly, the interactions of individual ants with rudimentary modes of responding to feedback from each other enable the emergence of a highly sophisticted social network agency.
+Similarly, the interactions of individual ants with rudimentary modes of responding to feedback from each other enable the emergence of a highly sophisticated social network agency.
 The entire system is purposefully animated by the interactions of its agents that individually have no capacity to direct the whole of the system--the ant "queen" does not direct this collective intelligence.
-This emergent effect exemplifies the fundamental mystery of an intrinsice self-directing, thus self-animating, thus spiritual impulse in Nature.
+This emergent effect exemplifies the fundamental mystery of an intrinsic self-directing, thus self-animating, thus spiritual impulse in Nature.

 To appreciate the concurrently interacting feedback relationships of parts/factors that generate self-organizing, adaptive system networks requires a radical shift in how we experience the way things happen.
 Our ordinary sense of events as mechanistic sequences of predictably proportional actions cannot grasp these dynamics.
 Scientific diagrams and schematics give us some impression of these simultaneous, disproportional dynamics.
 But these abstractions are difficult to appreciate without extensive technical knowledge.

 Science represents the dynamic actions of complex systems in abstract schematic diagrams:

 The unpredictable emergence of spontaneous agency represented here cannot be fully explained--

 thus our normal logical worldview cannot grasp the scientific facts being illustrated: